hypeopal/SimplexCalculator/README.md

-# Simplex Calculator - JavaFx Application
+# Simplex Calculator - JavaFX Application
 #### This is a practical project of the software engineering course of the College of Computer Science of Sichuan University.

 ## Introduction